cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 -   a \|\| b: denotes the concatenation of strings a and b.

+-   substr(str, sstart, slen): for a byte string str, this function returns the slen-byte substring starting at position sstart; positions are zero indexed.
+    For example, substr("ABCDEFG", 2, 3) == "CDE".

+-   len(str): for a byte string str, this function returns the length of str in bytes.
+    For example, len("ABC") == 3.

+-   strxor(str1, str2): for byte strings str1 and str2, strxor(str1, str2)
+    returns the bitwise XOR of the two strings.
+    For example, strxor("abc", "XYZ") == "9;9" (the strings in this example are ASCII literals, but strxor is defined for arbitrary byte strings).
+    In this document, strxor is only applied to inputs of equal length.

 ## sgn0 variants {#sgn0-variants}

 This section defines two ways of determining the "sign" of an element of F.